 A D&C is one of the most common surgical procedures performed on women.
-A D&C is a generally performed to diagnose a condition.
+A D&C is generally performed to diagnose a condition.
 Having a D&C performed gives women more information and treatment options.
-Many years ago, when a woman was suffering with uterine conditions, the most common treatment was a hysterectomy or removing the uterus.
+Many years ago, when a woman was suffering from uterine conditions, the most common treatment was a hysterectomy or removing the uterus.

 A D&C is also performed frequently after a woman has a miscarriage.
 Many times after a pregnancy loss, the uterus does not completely empty.
 This puts a woman in danger of severe infection and future infertility.
 Regardless of the reason for needing a D&C, the procedure is the same.
 If you’ve been told that you need a D&C, gathering information before and understanding the procedure is a great way to prepare.

 What a D&C is:

 A D&C or dilation and curettage is a minor surgery.
 Most D&C’s, unless they are performed as an emergency procedure, can be performed in a doctor’s office using a local anesthetic.
 If a doctor’s office is not possible, a D&C can be performed in a hospital.

 Depending on your individual circumstances, you may or may not be given antibiotics to help prevent infection.
 Most women are asked to refrain from food or drink for several hours before the procedure is to be performed.
 This is the case with most surgical procedures.